Braniff Airways Flight 542: Aftermath

-When first responders arrived on the scene, the aircraft looked as though it had exploded before hitting the ground.
-Debris was scattered over acres of dense woodland, most of it within an area of about 1000 sqyd.
-Small pieces of the aircraft, personal items, and mail littered the area covering the ground and were caught in many of the trees.
-Bodies of the victims were scattered around, in underbrush, in treetops, and draped across fences.
-Most of them were mangled beyond recognition.
-Jet fuel was spread over the ground and vegetation throughout the debris area.
-Most of the large sections of wreckage, including the center section of the fuselage, landed in a field about 75 yd away from the farm house.
-The nose section of the plane and part of the cabin was found in a hole about 6 ft deep.
-The largest piece of the plane that remained intact was a section of about 15 or 20 ft of fuselage.
-About ninety percent of the front end of the fuselage had been broken into pieces smaller than two square feet (0.2 square meters).
-The pattern of damage to trees in the area showed that the wreckage had fallen nearly vertically from the sky.
+When first responders arrived at the scene, the aircraft appeared to have exploded before striking the ground.
+Debris was scattered across acres of dense woodland, and the main impact area covered approximately 1000 sqyd.
+Small pieces of the aircraft, personal belongings, and mail littered the ground and hung from trees throughout the area.
+The victims' bodies were scattered across the ground, in the underbrush, in treetops, and draped over fences.
+Most were mangled beyond recognition.
+Fuel was spread throughout the debris field.
+Most of the larger pieces of wreckage, including the center section of the fuselage, came to rest in a field about 75 yd from the farmhouse.
+The nose section and part of the cabin were found in a crater about 6 ft deep.
+The largest intact piece of the aircraft was a section of fuselage approximately 15 to 20 ft long.
+About 90 percent of the forward section of the aircraft had broken into fragments smaller than two square feet (0.2 square meters).
+The pattern of damage to trees in the debris field indicated that the wreckage had fallen almost vertically from the air.

-The only signs of fire on the ground in the main area of wreckage was in a small area where one of the engines had fallen to the ground.
-This was the only one of the plane's four engines that were found in the area, but another two small fires about a quarter of a mile (half a kilometer) away from the farmhouse were thought to be more burning engines.
-Several seats from the aircraft were found on the ground in good condition.
-The seat belts on those seats were not fastened when they were found, but it was not known if they had been occupied during the flight.
+In the main wreckage area, the only fire on the ground was a small blaze where one of the engines had landed.
+Of the aircraft's four engines, this was the only one that was found near the main wreckage.
+Two additional small fires, located about a quarter of a mile (half a kilometer) from the farmhouse, marked the locations of another engine.
+Several passenger seats were found on the ground in good condition.
+The seat belts on those seats were unfastened when they were discovered, although investigators could not determine whether the seats had been occupied at the time of the accident.